HaileB65/MyBudgetApp/README.md

 # Authors and acknowledgement:
-Developed by Haile with guidance from Nikita Baranov and Ryan Desmond from CodingNomads.
+Developed by Haile Brendon with guidance from Nikita Baranov and Ryan Desmond from CodingNomads.